xbmc/repo-skins/skin.rapier/README.txt

 Doing these steps will prevent any unforeseen problems that may pop up.

 Rapier uses text images for the home menu categories.
 More categories can be found in skin.rapier->extras folder when customizing the home menu.
+Additional home category images can be requested at the forum: http://forum.kodi.tv/showthread.php?tid=101862